Starting the Day Off Right

 Getting up early enough in the morning to have sex may sound like a luxury, but there are benefits to a healthy sex life beyond physical pleasure.
 Sex health experts say more intimate activity can lead to a better immune system, lower blood pressure, better bladder control, and a lower risk for a heart attack.

 Morning sex can also help elevate your mood, make you feel more relaxed, and even boost your productivity.
 Fifty-three percent of men and over 45 percent of women said their morning sex had a positive effect on their productivity.

 Sacrifices for Sex

 There are other ways to feel energized in the morning.
-You could have the best pillows on the market or the biggest mattress that comfortably fits in your bedroom, but getting enough sleep at night can help prevent wanting to climb back into bed.
+You could have the best pillows on the market or the best mattress for couples to share, but getting enough sleep at night can help prevent wanting to climb back into bed.

 How much sleep you need to remain healthy depends on many factors, but somewhere between seven and nine hours is a good bet for most adults.
 Anything less, and you could compromise your cognitive performance and immune system.

 Still, even though sleep is a vital part of your overall wellness, finding the time to fool around might be worth sacrificing some shut-eye.
 Even though respondents got just under seven hours of sleep each night, men (whose testosterone is typically higher in the mornings) were willing to give up nearly 42 minutes of sleep on average for morning sex.
 Women were less inclined to give up their rest, offering up just over 30 minutes, on average, if it meant having morning sex.

 They say breakfast is the most important meal of the day, and that proved true for our respondents.
 More than half reported they would skip morning sex to eat their first meal.
 Slightly more people wouldn’t give up their morning showers, and close to 55 percent said they’d rather sleep in than have an intimate morning moment.